Otto Schwarz: Bavarian String Band

 It was normal practice for bands such as Schwarz's to be resident all summer in one town, but to take extra bookings in nearby locations.
 On 16 August 1904.
 Schwarz and his band provided the music for the annual dinner of the United Billposters' Association, at the Crown Hotel, Harrogate.
 On 23 June 1906 at the Wells House Hotel and Winter Gardens, Ilkley, Schwarz and his band were one of several playing at the hotel's 50th anniversary celebrations.
-In 1907 the band – described as the "Blue Baravian Band" – performed "A brief, though artistically-rendered programme" at the Queen's Hall, Otley.
+In 1907 the band – described as the "Blue Bavarian Band" – performed "A brief, though artistically-rendered programme" at the Queen's Hall, Otley.
 They were on their way to Blackpool, where Schwarz's father used to perform.
-On 30 March 1908, the Bavarian String Band performed at the Queen's Hall, Otley: the march from Tannhäuser, a Suppè overture, a Strauss waltz, The Gondoliers, Troop March by Lutz, and a fantasia from Lohengrin.
+On 30 March 1908, the Bavarian String Band performed at the Queen's Hall, Otley: the march from Tannhäuser, a Suppé overture, a Strauss waltz, The Gondoliers, Troop March by Lutz, and a fantasia from Lohengrin.
 Monday 28 March 1910 was a day of "glorious weather", in which bands and other entertainments played across Harrogate, to attract visitors at the spa.
 Those on Prospect Hill in daytime, and at the Kursaal in the evening, were "regaled by Otto Schwarz's Bavarian Band".
 On 28 July 1904 and 3 August 1912, Schwarz and his band provided the music at the annual sports day of Clifton College, Harrogate, on Harrogate Cricket Ground, in front of a "large and fashionable assemblage of spectators".